CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 ## Summary

-In this lab you have covered the following:
+In this lab, you have covered the following:

-- Explored on Network health
+- Explored Network health
 - Explored on Network topology
 - Secured Access via Bastion Host
 - Configured the Network Watcher monitoring environment and NSG Flow